mlb2251/stitch-artifact/README.md

 ### Install the `stitch` artifact

-Clone recursively to get submodules
+**todo make stitch-artifact.zip**
+Unzip `stitch-artifact.zip` from the Zenodo link into a new folder `stitch-artifact`,  or alternatively clone `stitch-artifact` from github as follows:
 ```
 git clone --recursive  https://github.com/mlb2251/stitch-artifact.git
 ```
 If you did a normal clone without `--recursive`, run `git submodules update --init --recursive` to update the submodules.

 ### Install PyStitch dependencies (Claim 5 only)
 PyStitch is a prototype DreamCoder-Stitch hybrid only used in Claim 5.
-If any issues are encountered running it outside of a VM, we recommend using a VM for simplicity given the dependence on DreamCoder.
-PyStitch requires Linux.
+If any issues are encountered running it outside of a VM, we recommend using a VM for simplicity.

 Running PyStitch on a fresh installation of Ubuntu 20.04 LTS requires the following dependencies:
 ```
-sudo apt install git curl python3-pip pypy3 python3-pip
+sudo apt install python3-pip pypy3
 pypy3 -m pip install frozendict dill
 ```